ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 * Since the module is supposed to accept arguments on ``STDIN`` it is a bit difficult to set up the arguments correctly so that the module will get them as parameters.
-* All modules should finish by calling either the :meth:`module.fail_json` or :meth:`module.exit_json`, but these won't work correctly in a testing environment.
+* All modules should finish by calling either the :py:meth:`module.fail_json` or :py:meth:`module.exit_json`, but these won't work correctly in a testing environment.

 Passing Arguments
 -----------------